Duke in Alicante

 EARN CREDIT FOR TWO SEMESTERS OF LANGUAGE STUDY IN ONE SUMMER SESSION

-https://my.experientialed.duke.edu/Duke’s intensive language institute for elementary and intermediate level Spanish provides you the opportunity to combine two semesters of study into one summer session.
-The course is designed to meet the needs of both beginners (no prior Spanish experience) and intermediate students (have completed two semesters of college-level Spanish).
+Duke’s intensive language institute for elementary and intermediate level Spanish provides you the opportunity to combine two semesters of study into one summer session.
+The program has a course designed to meet the needs of both beginners (with no prior Spanish experience) and another for intermediate students (who have completed two semesters of college-level Spanish or the equivalent).

-The program is taught in Alicante, Spain, a city whose rich culture is attributable to the importance of its port throughout history.
-The picturesque Mediterranean architecture is complemented by Roman and Arabic influences.
-Today it is the eleventh largest city in Spain and a popular area for tourism.
+The program is taught in Alicante, Spain, a city whose rich culture is attributable to the historical importance of its seaport.
+Alicante's picturesque Mediterranean architecture is complemented by Roman and Arabic influences.
+Today it is the eleventh most populous city in Spain and a popular area for tourism.

 PROGRAM FAST FACTS